Skip to content

 1 / 1

-The company commits suppliers to the FAO Voluntary Guidelines on the Responsible Governance of Tenure of Land.
+The company commits suppliers to the FAO Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security.

 • Y